 Quality Time

 Quality time is a love language where people value spending time with their partners.
 Don’t think that just spending time doing nothing or engaging in small talk is enough for them.
-No, people whose love language is quality time want both of you to be fully present during and engaged with one another.
+No, people whose love language is quality time want you to be fully invested during the time.
+It not only leaves them happy and fulfilled but helps solve any possible conflicts and improve communication.
+It somewhat ensures that you two will develop a long-term partnership.

 Receiving Gifts

 If someone’s love language is receiving gifts, you should be sure to be okay with showering them with random presents every so often.
-This love language receives their love when their partner gives them something tangible – they view it as a token of how someone feels about them.
+This love language receives their love when their partner gives them something tangible.
+For instance, it can be as small as a cute pendant or as thoughtful as a customized home decor item.
+They view it as a token of how close you feel to them and how much you think about them.

 Acts of Service